Residencies

 From Snapshot to Story

-Young writers create their short stories inspired by old black and white photographs they have chosen.
-The photos have been the starting point of hundreds of originial and creative stories.
-It doesn't matter how many times a photo has been chosen; there has never been the same story from any given photo.
-Each story is as unique as the writer.
-It is wonderful to see the photos come alive through the imagination of young writers.
+Young writers create short stories inspired by old black-and-white photographs.
+The photos have been the starting point of hundreds of original and creative stories.
+It doesn't matter how often a photo has been chosen; there has never been the same story from any given photo.
+Each story is as unique as the writer's.
+I love seeing the photos come alive through the imagination of young writers.

 What Teachers and Students Say

-"Diane has been superlative in my classroom: for the second year running, she encourages my students not just to aspire to writing but that they already were writers, and creative ones.
+"Diane has been superlative in my classroom: for the second year running; she encourages my students not just to aspire to writing but that they already were writers, and creative ones.
 She consistently goes above and beyond what an artist in the school signs up to do.
-You can tell she really, truly cares about the students she works with and the impact she can make."
-Ross Anderson, 7th Grade Social Studies , NBCT, Moore Square Middle School.
+You can tell she truly cares about the students she works with and the impact she can make."
+Ross Anderson, 7th Grade Social Studies, NBCT, Moore Square Middle School.

 Lori Shaw, 4th Grade Teacher, Cary Elementary School.